simonesilvestroni/m2m-website/_posts/2022-11-23-how-i-use-internet.md

 I can read newsletters there, collected within a single tag, follow my YouTube subscriptions while avoiding the website altogether.
 This strips their algorithm out, along with the noise of comments and whatnot.
 If the urge to interact comes up, it’s easy to click the link and go to the website.

-While I enjoy the web app on Android, I've been using the free and open-source [NetNewsWire 6](https://netnewswire.com/) on macOS, which supports Feedbin accounts in the best and cleaner possible way.
+While I enjoy the web app on Android, I've been using the free and open-source [NetNewsWire](https://netnewswire.com/) on macOS, which supports Feedbin accounts in the best and cleaner possible way.

 Since I’m [not following mainstream news](/blog/degrowth/), the categories in Feedbin reflects my main interests: